mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/Odds_ratio/README.md

 resistance or decreased susceptibility to ceftriaxone and phenotypic resistance to azithromycin.
 For sex, an ‘unknown’ category was included to accommodate missing data, with all other categories having complete data.
-In this supplementary analysis we used, isolates were grouped binarily as either phenotypically resistant/less susceptible/decreased susceptibility or susceptible
+In this supplementary analysis isolates were grouped binarily as either phenotypically resistant/less susceptible/decreased susceptibility or susceptible

 The following R code was used with [stats_data2.csv](https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Supplementary_analyses/Odds_ratio/stats_data2.csv)